 The course is intentionally structured to give students multiple opportunities to achieve an appropriate grade.
-No single test will determine a student's grade (see discussion of the optional final below).
+For example, any single test will not determine a student's grade (see discussion of the optional final below).
 It is my hope that this structure will minimize the incentives to violate the Honor Code.